 She shares her home with her boyfriend, a pointer/lab mix named Hunter, and three cats: Harlow, Truffles, and Ruby.
 In her spare time, she enjoys: going to the dog park, pet sitting, horseback riding and fostering puppies and kittens for a few local rescues.

 Kaitlynn graduated from Seneca College in King City, ON in 2013.
 After working for one year in Toronto, she moved to Winnipeg with her fiancé and procured a job where her hours were split between Pembina Veterinary Hospital and Winnipeg Animal Emergency Hospital.
 Although her original position was covering a maternity leave, she enjoyed the emergency experience so much that she decided to make the split permanent.
-While in Winnipeg, Kaitlynn became interested in rehabilitation and, in 2017, passed the exam and became a Certified Canine Rehabilitation Practitioner.
-She has helped many happy canine and feline patients and you can follow her on Facebook at Head to Tail Rehabilitation.
+While in Winnipeg, Kaitlynn became interested in rehabilitation, passed the exam, got certified as a Canine Rehabilitation Practitioner back in 2017 and runs Head to Tail Pet Rehabilitation.
+She is now a full-time RVT on WEAH and has helped many happy canine and feline patients.
+You can follow her on Facebook at Head to Tail Rehabilitation.